AztecProtocol/aztec-packages/yellow-paper/docs/circuits/private_kernel_tail.md

 > The length of an array is the number of **consecutive** non-empty items from index 0 in an array.

-> Note that while ordering could occur gradually in each kernel iteration, the implementation is much simpler and more efficient to be done in the tail circuit.
+> Note that while ordering could occur gradually in each kernel iteration, the implementation is much simpler and _usually_ more efficient to be done in the tail circuit.

 #### Siloing values.